CryptoManufaktur-io/aztec-prover-docker/README.md

 Make sure that `COMPOSE_FILE` includes `validator.yml`

+Wait for the validator to be fully synced: Check with `./aztecd logs -f validator` and look for a message telling you that it's up and listening on the aztec port 8080, and has peers.

+Register the validator - Sepolia testnet only, a more flexible version is to be created:
+`./aztecd cmd run -it --rm register-validator`

 ## Install and updates

 - `./aztecd install` brings in docker-ce, if you don't have Docker installed already.